What is CISER?

 CISER is an institutional member of the Association of Public Data Users (APDU), Consortium of Social Science Associations (COSSA), Inter-university Consortium for Political and Social Research (ICPSR), DDI Alliance. and the Roper Center for Public Opinion Research.

-The Cornell Census Research Data Center is affiliated with the New York Census Research Data Center, a consortium of research institutions.
+The Cornell Federal Statistical Research Data Center is affiliated with the New York Federal Statistical Research Data Center, a consortium of research institutions.

 CISER is supported by the following schools and colleges and the Office of the Provost.